 “Teeth whitening” refers to restoring a tooth’s surface or original color by removing dirt and debris as opposed to bleaching, which is when the teeth can be whitened beyond their natural color.
 According to San Antonio dentist, Dr. John Moore DDS, “White teeth are something that most of us start out with, mostly because of porcelain-like enamel surface.
 Tooth enamel, composed of microscopic crystalline rods, is made to protect the teeth from the effects of chewing, gnashing, trauma and acid attacks caused by sugar.
 Enamel is worn down over the years, becoming more transparent and permitting the yellow color of dentin, which is the tooth’s core material, to show through.”
 It is in the cracks of dentin that debris and stains fill which are removed during the teeth whitening process.

 So how do we avoid staining our teeth when these common food and drinks make up a good portion of our diet?
 Maintaining general good hygiene can play a large part in avoiding staining but a bit of staining is inevitable since our diet consists of many dark-colored and acidic substances which is why many people resort to professional teeth whitening.
-Teeth Whitening treatments are available to suit every budget, time frame and personality.
+Teeth Whitening treatments at Cosmetic Dental Associates are available to suit every budget, time frame and personality.